Parin810/Wifi_valve_ver3/README.md

 6. The valve used is a latching solenoid
 7. DRV8832 as driver for latching solenoid
 ## Resources
-[ESP8266](https://tttapa.github.io/ESP8266/Chap04%20-%20Microcontroller.html)

-[Nodemcu - Lua](https://nodemcu.readthedocs.io/en/master/)
+The cheapst SOC that supports IEEE 802.11 standard [ESP8266](https://tttapa.github.io/ESP8266/Chap04%20-%20Microcontroller.html) Lua based firmware to simplify application programming [Nodemcu - Lua](https://nodemcu.readthedocs.io/en/master/)